microsoft/OHDSIonAzure/docs/DeploymentGuide.md

 In order to deploy OHDSI on Azure, you will need the following prerequisites:

 1. Azure Subscription
-2. Logged in with a user that has Contributer role on the subscription
+2. Logged in with a user that has Contributor role on the subscription

 ## Setup